1technophile/OpenMQTTGateway/docs/use/ble.md

 :::

 ## Setting a white or black list
-A black list is a list of mac addresses that will never be published by OMG to set black list
+A black list is a list of MAC addresses that will never be published by OMG to set black list
 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"black-list":["01:23:14:55:16:15","4C:65:77:88:9C:79","4C:65:A6:66:3C:79"]}'`

-A white list is a list of mac addresses permitted to be published by OMG to set white list
+A white list is a list of MAC addresses permitted to be published by OMG to set white list
 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"white-list":["01:23:14:55:16:15","4C:65:77:88:9C:79","4C:65:A6:66:3C:79"]}'`